Global leader in semiconductor components distribution and technical support services, empowering your product innovation and industry advancement

 By addressing these factors, designers can maximize the LB1433N’s reliability and performance in motor control applications.

-part LA7952 is manufactured by SANYO.
+SL-9264-30 is a component manufactured by SANYO.

 THGA0221A,TOSHIBA,50,QFP